-He was buying a new home so required mortgage protection of €160,000 over 16 years.
+He was buying a new home, so he required mortgage protection of €160,000 over 16 years.

-It was time to chat with my underwriters at the various insurers to see who, if any, could offer him cover.
+It was time to chat with my underwriters at the various insurers to see if any could offer cover.

-The most important information you need is the staging of the cancer.
+The most important information you need is the staging of cancer.

-The staging of prostate cancer refers to the size of the tumour and whether it has spread to other parts of the body.
+The staging of prostate cancer refers to the tumour size and whether it has spread to other parts of the body.

 Prostate cancer staging is classified most commonly as follows: